Michael Easson: Business related

 Easson joined the private sector in 1994, recruited by Sydney Olympic Bid Chief Rod McGeogh for law firm Corrs Chambers Westgarth, and serving on various Boards, including as an independent Director on Macquarie's Industrial Property fund, a predecessor to the Goodman Group, the industrial property REIT.
-Specialising as a company director with businesses in infrastructure, construction and investment, along with Sydney businessmen Shane Geha and Adam Geha, Easson formed EG Property, of which he is co-owner and executive chairman.
+Specialising as a company director with businesses in infrastructure, construction and investment, along with Sydney businessmen Shane Geha and Adam Geha, Easson formed EG Property and EG Funds Management in 2000, of which he is co-owner and executive chairman.

-Easson presently serves as non-executive chair of the Association of Superannuation Funds of Australia (ASFA), executive director and co-owner of both EG and the building technology company Ridley & Co, and non-executive chair of the Canberra Renewal Authority.
+Easson served as non-executive chair of the Association of Superannuation Funds of Australia (ASFA) (2015-2022), executive director and co-owner of both EG and the building technology company Ridley & Co, and non-executive chair of the Canberra Renewal Authority.

 In March 2017, he stepped down as chair of Icon Water, formerly known as ACTEW Corporation, and as chair of ActewAGL, the energy distribution and retail business in Canberra.
 In July 2016, Michael Easson retired as a director of ANZ Stadium.

 From 2012 to 2014 he was chair of the Ministerial Advisory Council on Skilled Migration.

-Easson has served on several top 50 Australian and other boards; his experience includes as a director NSW State Superannuation Board and predecessor boards (1986–1995), the State Rail Authority (1989–1993), NRMA Insurance (1993 to 1996), Macquarie-Goodman Industrial Fund (1994–2003), Barclay Mowlem (1998–2000), InTech (1998–2003), Macquarie Infrastructure Group (1996 to 2007), Kaldor family company boards in apparel, chemicals and office works (1997 to 2004), Metro Transport Sydney (2002–2006), Sydney Roads Group (2006–2007), and the ING Group Real Estate Group in Australia (2004–2012).
+Easson has served on several top 50 Australian and other boards; his experience includes as a director NSW State Superannuation Board and predecessor boards (1984–1995), the State Rail Authority (1989–1993), NRMA Insurance (1993–96), Macquarie-Goodman Industrial Fund (1994–2003), Barclay Mowlem (1998–2000), InTech (1998–2003), Macquarie Infrastructure Group (1996–2007), Kaldor family company boards in apparel, chemicals and office works (1997–2004), Metro Transport Sydney (2002–2006), Sydney Roads Group (2006–2007), and the ING Group Real Estate Group in Australia (2004–2012).

-He was the inaugural chairman of the NSW Urban Taskforce, an urban planning policy advocate group in Australia, from 2000 to 2002.
+He was the inaugural chairman of the Urban Taskforce, an urban planning policy advocate group in Australia, from 2000 to 2002.

-Easson was a foundation Member of the National Competition Council (1996 to 1999) and an assistant commissioner and commissioner of several Productivity Reports, including the review of work, health and safety in Australia (1994–1995).
-He served as chairman of the Review of Commonwealth Payments to Statutory Authorities and Special Purpose Payment to the States from 1995 to 1996.
+Easson was a foundation Member of the National Competition Council (1996–99) and an assistant commissioner and commissioner of several Productivity Reports, including the review of work, health and safety in Australia (1994–95).
+He served as chairman of the Review of Commonwealth Payments to Statutory Authorities and Special Purpose Payment to the States (1995–96).
 According to then finance minister John Fahey in 1997, this resulted in one-off saving of $400 million to the Australian Government.

-He was adjunct professor of management at the Australian Graduate School of Management from 1994 to 1998 and served as senior vice president of UNICEF Australia from 1998 to 2002 and as a member of the board of the Museum of Contemporary Art (1999–2000) and as a director of the Sydney Symphony (1995–1996).
+He was an adjunct professor of management at the Australian Graduate School of Management (1994–98) and served as senior vice president of UNICEF Australia (1998–2002) and as a member of the board of the Museum of Contemporary Art (1999–2000), and as a director of the Sydney Symphony Orchestra (1995–1996).